lloc/MslsMenu/readme.txt

 Tags: multilingual, multisite, language, switcher, international, localization, i18n, menu, nav_menu Requires at least: 3.6.1
 Tested up to: 4.1
-Stable tag: 0.3
+Stable tag: 0.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the output of the Multisite Language Switcher to the one (or more) of your navigation menu(s)
+Adds the output of the Multisite Language Switcher to one (or more) of your navigation menu(s)

 == Description ==